AurelieGIRAUD/Data_Science_Projects/Linear_Regression/README.md

 Most firms that think they want advanced AI/ML really just need linear regression on cleaned-up data [Robin Hanson]

-This repository describes how to apply a Multiple Linear Regression Model using Scipy and how to perfrom regression diagnosis to tackle uncertainties.
+This repository describes how to apply a Multiple Linear Regression Model using Scipy and how to perform regression diagnosis to tackle uncertainties.
 The logic and method are detailled in the following article: https://towardsdatascience.com/perform-regression-diagnostics-and-tackle-uncertainties-of-linear-models-1372a03b1f56

 ## Dataset